xanderread/proof-of-paint/README.md

 ### What we built

-We built a <u>decentralised</u> street art gallery where artists can <u>anonymously</u> upload photos of their work and location to the chain.
-They can then claim ownership and receive blockchain-based payments.
+We built a <u>decentralised</u> street art gallery where artists can be authed <u>anonymously</u> and choose aliases.
+They can upload photos of their work and location to the chain, claim ownership and receive blockchain-based payments as tips from the public.
 This:

 1. Protects artists from copycats
 2. Gives street artists a platform to showcase their work and get paid